capaj/Moonridge/README.md

 ##Errorhandling

-This is based on socket.io-rpc project, so errors are propagated for all server-side calls which return an error.
+All server-client communication is done by [socket.io-rpc](https://github.com/capaj/socket.io-rpc) -another project of mine, so errors are propagated for all server-side calls which return an error.

 ##Supported browsers
 ###Desktop